https://github.com/legalaspro/marl-ppo-suite

 Currently implemented:

-- **MAPPO MLP**: Multi-Agent PPO with MLP networks for single environments
+- **MAPPO**: Multi-Agent PPO with both MLP and RNN networks

 This project began as a reimplementation of MAPPO (Multi-Agent Proximal Policy Optimization) with a focus on clarity, documentation, and reproducibility.
 The development journey started with a simple MLP-based MAPPO for single environments, and then expanded to include an RNN-based implementation following the approach described in the original MAPPO paper.

 The goal is to provide readable and straightforward implementations that researchers and practitioners can easily understand and build upon.
-This repository will continue to expand to include vectorized implementations for parallel environments and other variants like HAPPO (Heterogeneous-Agent PPO) to provide a comprehensive suite of cooperative multi-agent algorithms.
+This repository serves as a comprehensive suite of cooperative multi-agent algorithms with a focus on PPO-based methods.

 ### Key Features